ydnaandy123/streetview/DCGAN_complete/README.md

   My modifications are also [MIT-licensed](./LICENSE).
 + The [./checkpoint](./checkpoint) directory contains a pre-trained model for faces used in the blog post.

+## Modification

+- keep the same, as a reference